Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 21.28.26 UTC
+- WIB: Senin, 9 Desember 2024 22.28.51 UTC
-- WITA: Senin, 9 Desember 2024 22.28.26 UTC
+- WITA: Senin, 9 Desember 2024 23.28.51 UTC
-- WIT: Senin, 9 Desember 2024 23.28.26 UTC
+- WIT: Selasa, 10 Desember 2024 00.28.51 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational